How To Refinance An Investment Property

 Why Would You Refinance Your Investment Property?

 What To Expect When You Refinance Your Investment Property

-Keep in mind that anytime you refinance, you have to pay closing costs.
+No matter when you refinance, remember that you’ll pay closing costs.
 However, you may be able to roll these costs into your loan.
-Be sure to speak with your lender about what your closing costs are likely to look like, and what your options are for financing them.
+Be sure to speak with your lender about your closing costs and your options for financing them.

 Here are some basic requirements you’ll likely need to fulfill to refinance your investment property (remember, this may vary depending on your lender):